 There are situations that we can change, others not.
-And as sooner we accept this, the sooner we will stop suffering.
+And as soon as we accept this, the soon we will stop suffering.
 When a person doesn’t want to remain by our side, we can do very little to stop him.
 It is useless complaining if we lost a job opportunity.
-As proactive, enthusiastic and positive we are, there are situations that we can not change.
+As proactive, enthusiastic and positive we are, there are situations that we cannot change.
 In these cases, remains only the possibility of changing our mind.

 There are situations that we must accept even if we are not able to change them.
 When we do not accept them they turn into an obstacle that steals us energy.
 The real miracle happens when we accept them, since during this process of apparent yield we grow and turn the page.

-What happens when we do not accept a situation we can not change?
+What happens when we do not accept a situation that we cannot change?

 It is not the situation, it’s how you react

 Often we confuse reality with our reactions.
 But it is important to note that is not the situation itself that creates frustration, suffering or distress, these are only our responses to events that we cannot or won’t handle.
 This is a substantial difference, because in this way it is possible separating the event from our reaction.
 And you realize that you are reacting to a meaning, not a fact.

 In fact, many times we are the ones to add fuel to the fire, imagining the worst possible scenarios or letting negative emotions take over.
 This way we get only to worsen the situation, when the goal is to feel better.
 In practice, we end up losing the perspective that good and evil, positive and negative, are mainly based on our points of view, on how we choose to react to certain situations.